 The British curriculum’s International General Certificate of Secondary School is widely popular in international schools.
 Divided into three stages that culminate in A-level certifications, students can use these in their university applications.

-The IGCSE is very convenient for parents of students who intend to study in the UK or within the British Commonwealth.
+The IGCSE is very convenient for parents of students who intend to study in the UK or within the Commonwealth.
 Students take courses in English language and literature, a foreign language, math, and science.

 After the first two years of secondary school, students take the IGCSE, usually through the Cambridge International Examinations Board.
 After their final two years, they take their A-Level exams in a few fields of study and these results are key for university applications.
 For that reason, many expat parents find the continuity of study within a British system in Qatar and a British university very convenient.

-American High School Diploma and Advanced Placement
+American high school diplomas and Advanced Placement

-Some parents prefer the American schools because they may offer Advanced Placement courses, which many American universities accept as college credit; as well as SAT prep courses.
+Some parents prefer American schools because they may offer Advanced Placement courses, which many American universities accept as college credit; as well as SAT prep courses.
 For parents of students intending to study in the US, this smoother transition is very attractive.

 Should you send your child to an international school in Qatar?

 Qatar has one major city, Doha, where most expats live.
 This reality, combined with the inaccessibility of public schools, means that international school is one of the only viable options for expat children.

 International schools are attractive because the student population is diverse and staff is used to working with expats.
 Furthermore, your child should have an easier transition to your home country’s education system.
 That said, do keep in mind that, even though some Qataris do attend international schools, sending your child to one essentially means depriving them of a key institution for potential integration into Qatar.

 How to choose an international school in Qatar